Blood transfusions are not just for humans!

-However, the toy was just the start of Toby’s battle, as three days after having it removed the walls of his intestines burst causing faecal matter to leak all over his organs.
+The toy was just the start of Toby’s battle, though, as three days after having it removed, the walls of his intestines burst causing faecal matter to leak all over his organs.
 Toby needed another major operation and a plasma transfusion to treat the condition.
 His chances of survival were extremely low, but he’s a fighter and pulled through to make a full recovery.

-Toby’s owner Fern said: “We are extremely grateful for the service offered by Pet Blood Bank, Our family wouldn’t be complete without their help and we couldn’t be more grateful.
-Without owners bringing their dogs to a Pet Blood Bank session, there are many dogs out there like Toby who would not be with us today.”
+Toby owner Fern said “we are extremely grateful for the service offered by Pet Blood Bank, Our family wouldn’t be complete without their help and we couldn’t be more grateful.
+Without owners bringing their dogs to a Pet Blood Bank session, there are many dogs out there like Toby who would not be with us today.